 Currently, Louisiana has only two federal prisons which house offenders who have broken federal laws.
 The Federal Bureau of Prisons (FOB) oversees all federal prisons.
 The two federal prison complexes in Louisiana include:

 Finding an inmate in a Louisiana federal prison is different than with state prisons.
 All federal prisons are owned and operated by the Federal Bureau of Prisons, and therefore anyone wanting information about an inmate incarcerated there must contact them directly.
-The FOB does have an inmate locator feature on their website, and they have a page for each facility with details on how to contact inmates, visitation, and sending gifts or money.
+The FOB does have a Louisiana inmate locator feature on their website, and they have a page for each facility with details on how to contact inmates, visitation, and sending gifts or money.

 The state of Louisiana has sixty-four counties, and each one has a Sheriff's Office.
 The Sheriff's Office has jurisdiction over the county jails and handles all custody matters regarding prisoners awaiting trial and sentencing.
 The Louisiana Department of Public Safety & Corrections has a complete list of Louisiana local law enforcement jail facilities posted on their website.
 The list is divided by parish/county.